 Recognizing and Diagnosing Dependent Personality Disorder

 Dependent Personality Disorder is characterized as a personality disorder.
 Occurring in both men and women equally, it may start to appear in early adulthood.
-People who experience this mental health illness exhibit an extreme form of attachment and dependence towards others, in particular loved ones.
+People who experience this mental health condition exhibit an extreme form of attachment and dependence towards others, in particular loved ones.

 It becomes difficult, if not impossible, for them to make any decision in life without the assistance of another person.
-In some cases, the disorder can be extremely debilitating, leading the sufferer to total inaction and retreat from society.
+In some cases, the mental disorder can be extremely debilitating, leading the sufferer to total inaction and retreat from society.

-To diagnose this type of disorder, it is necessary to look at some specific signs.
+To diagnose this type of mental disorder, it is necessary to look at some specific signs.
 For example, the sufferer may display a complete inability to make even the simplest, most mundane decision.
 They can also present a strong avoidance towards adult responsibilities and, in general, an adult lifestyle.

 The majority of DPD sufferers also display an extreme fear of abandonment and loneliness.
 This can be particularly harmful, as it sometimes means that they are willing to be subject to abuse or other forms of mistreatment just to avoid being left alone.